cwi-dis/iotsa/readme.md

 ### Another hello world application

 From a functionality point of view the [HelloCpp](examples/HelloCpp/HelloCpp.ino) program is identical to _Hello_, but it is structured differently, as a C++ class.
 This is a bit more difficult to read (when you are used to standard Arduino programming and not C++ programming) but has the advantage that the functionality can easily be reused in other servers.
 Actually, most standard modules (below) started their life this way.
+Also, if you want to create a device without a user interface (REST or COAP only) you should follow this pattern.

 You declare the class for your functionality: